ZacharySparks/NBA-Memory-Game/README.md

 AI Use:

 index.html:
-1. Structuring the game timer, handling localStorage for best times, and implementing the logic for flipping and matching cards.
+1. Understanding how to duplicate the array using [...images, ...images] for matching cards.

 2. Learning how to randomly shuffle an array for card placement.

 3. Setting up the timer to update every 0.1 seconds using setInterval and formatting the display.